clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 * **Blood.** Using his longsword, Strahd executes a member of the party (excepting Ireena), an NPC who helped the players invade Ravenloft, or an NPC who directly benefited from the players’ invasion of Ravenloft.
 (Strahd won’t accept the sacrifice of any other character, or use any other means to carry out a chosen victim’s execution.)
 If the chosen sacrifice isn’t present at the crossroads, Strahd finds and executes them after departing.
 * **Gold.** Strahd takes a non-consumable magic item of Rare or greater value from the party, such as the *Holy Symbol of Ravenkind* or Vladimir Horngaard’s *+2 greatsword*.
 (If no member of the party is currently using or attuned to the item, they must succeed on a DC 19 Charisma (Deception) check to convince Strahd of its worth.)
-* **Fire.** Strahd destroys the Blue Water Inn, the Barovian burgomaster’s mansion, or any other place in Barovia the players call "home."
+* **Fire.** Strahd destroys the Blue Water Inn, the Barovian mayor’s mansion, or any other place in Barovia the players call "home."
 (Strahd destroys the chosen location after departing the crossroads.
 Players who subsequently visit the chosen location find the aftermath of Strahd’s attack, which has destroyed any structures and wounded any inhabitants.)

 If the players refuse to name a penalty, or if they fail to name penalties of sufficient severity, Strahd names his own penalties from the list above.